fatalite38/fatalite38/README.md

 # Hi, my name is Luiz Fernando.
 - I'm studying computer engineering at galileu college.
 - I'm looking for an internship.
-- I'm studying Html/Css and JavaScript.
+- I'm studying JavaScript and a little Python

 <div>
   <a href="https://github.com/fatalite38">